Chapter One: Attack on the City - Part One

-Kuroko had been surprised, but welcomed the feeling nonetheless, when he was his cell phone light up with Akashi's name.
-He had answered, and the red haired boy had told him about the meeting only a couple days ago.
+Kuroko had been surprised, but welcomed the feeling nonetheless, when his cell phone light up with Akashi's name.
+He had answered and the red haired boy had told him about the meeting only a couple days ago.

-Kuroko agreed, seeing that he nothing else to do on the weekend.
+Kuroko agreed, seeing that he had nothing else to do on the weekend.
 So, here he was.
-He walked from out of the back lane, and onto the sidewalk, and towards the bus stop.
-He would be meeting everyone at a small cafe in the city.
+He walked from out of the back lane and onto the sidewalk, heading towards the bus stop.
+He would be meeting everyone at a small cafe located in the middle of the city.